SamErde/PSPreworkout/README.md

 <a name="updatemsmodules"></a><div id='updatemsmodules' />
 ## Update-MsModules

-Quickly install all or any of the Microsoft PowerShell modules that you need for working with Azure, Microsoft 365, or Microsoft Graph.
+Quickly update all or any of the Microsoft PowerShell modules that you need for working with Azure, Microsoft 365, or Microsoft Graph.

 <a name="getrecommendedmodules"></a><div id='getrecommendedmodules' />
 ## Get-RecommendedModules

+Get a list of recommended PowerShell modules authored by  Microsoft and the community.

 <a name="installrecommendedmodules"></a><div id='installrecommendedmodules' />
 ## Install-RecommendedModules

+Install your choice of recommended PowerShell modules authored by  Microsoft and the community.